amitsaha/echorand.me/content/posts/learning-and-current-software-development.md

 Now, what is my relationship going to be with software development/computer programming when the practicalities of life knock on my door?
 I will find out.
 I am less righteous about it and bringing the whole problem home - what am I gonna do about it?
-Perhaps that's a better way to tackle this problem than from anger.
+Perhaps that's a better way to tackle this problem (a very personal problem) than from anger.

 _This post is in progress_ (Last Updated: 17 September, 2026 AEST)